marcusmerc27/checksum/README.md

 * Add the values of "quotient" and "remainder" together and store this value into the variable "sum".
 * Subtract this new value of "sum" from 2^8-1 and store the result in a variable called "complement".
 * Output the value of "checksum" and "complement" to standard output (System.out).
+  * E.g., System.out.fprintf("Stored Checksum: %d, Computed Checksum: %d\n", checksum, complement);
-* If the value of "checksum" and "complement" are not the same, output the string "Error Detected!\n" to standard error (System.err).
+* If the value of "checksum" and "complement" are not the same, output the string "Error Detected!" to standard error (System.err).

 # Starter code